Some people travel for food. Some people travel for adventure, and some people travel to be scared.

-Eventually the man lost all his money through the lavish parties and alcohol, ending up destitute, homeless and relying on his neighbors to care for him.
-The house was sold on to another person and used for sometime.
+Eventually, the man lost all his money through the lavish parties and alcohol, ending up destitute, homeless and relying on his neighbors to care for him.
+The house was sold on to another person and used for some time.
 Our family friend has spent nights in the house and claims there was a large bathroom in the property that everyone was afraid of.
-This family abandoned the house (for unknown reasons) but afterwards lights would be on at night when no one was inside or that when you would knock on the door it would simply open even thought it was locked tight.
+This family abandoned the house (for unknown reasons) but afterwards lights would be on at night when no one was inside or that when you would knock on the door it would simply open even though it was locked tight.

 My husband tells stories of being kids and daring each other to get close to the house or knock on the doors.
 No one really knows for sure what went on inside or what remains.

 Be a part of the MarocMama family!

 Do you want access to all things MarocMama?
 Join our community of readers to get updates on new posts, inside information that won't go on the blog and so much more!